 “Thank you, Mar Mar.
 It sounds delicious.”
 I had to give Bill credit, he always thanked me.

 After Bill had finished his meal and returned upstairs to his study, I ate dinner alone as I contemplated the rest of my evening.
 I could work on my paper, stream something, or…read?
 Back in the living room, feeling exhausted, I pushed the laptop aside.
 Night after night, TV filled the vacancy left by Bill and Emma.
 In just under a month, I had finished all three seasons of The Handmaid’s Tale.
 I needed a new show to take its place—something insightful, cathartic, but less violent…anything to take my mind off things.
-I was hedging, constructing a protective barrier between me and my unbearable reality, as I searched for some rationale to stay in my marriage.
+I was hedging, constructing a protective barrier between me and my unbearable reality, as I searched for some strategy to get free of my marriage.
 I couldn’t imagine how I would overcome all the challenges that stopped me leaving Bill.
 I kept cycling around to the same place.

 I've lost my income, I have no resources, we're in the middle of a pandemic... maybe it’s best to stay put and wait it out.

 I scrolled through my options on the TV screen.
-Nothing leapt out at me.
-After two episodes, I had given up on Tiger King, the reality TV series about big-game petting-zoos and their owners.
+Nothing leapt out at me. so I resumed watching the Tiger King, the reality TV series about big-game petting-zoos and their owners.
 Released during the early days of the pandemic, it quickly became a social media sensation, a kind of collective diversion from COVID’s escalating numbers.
-I admit, at first, I found Tiger King’s soap-opera theatrics entertaining and deliciously escapist, a form of comic relief, but I quickly noticed the misogyny on display, all the rivalry and scapegoating—why is this so alluring?
+I admit, at first, I foundTiger King’s soap-opera theatrics entertaining, a form of comic relief, but I quickly noticed the misogyny on display, all the rivalry and scapegoating—why is this so alluring?
 It can’t be healthy.
-All the blame-game tactics gave me the shivers… but that wasn’t the only reason—truth be told, the pent-up tigers made me anxious.
+The blame-game tactics gave me the shivers… but that wasn’t the only reason—watching the pent-up tigers prowl around in cages made me anxious.
 Sooner or later, someone was bound to get hurt.
+I switched it off.

+Abe exploded.
 "I don't have to answer to you.
 I was working.
 What were you doing?
 Nothing of value, that's for sure."

-Terrified, I ran from the room back down the hall, but Abe chased me down, the pillow held to the chest.
-I tried to escape, like I had to many times, but this time I tripped and landed on all fours, just feet from the bedroom where Emma was sleeping.
+Startled, I retreated to the bedroom.
+He followed me, picked up a bed pillow and gripped it in both hands.
+Terrified, I ran from the room, but Abe chased me down, the pillow held to his chest.
+Heading towards Emma's room, to grab her and escape, like I had done countless times before, I tripped and landed on all fours, just feet from the door where Emma was napping.

-Abe crouched down next to me and raised the pillow in the air.
-“I'm so sick of you.”
+Abe crouched down next to me and raised the pillow in the air, he slurred his speech.

 When Abe heard me speaking to the operator, I thought for sure Abe would come back to strangle me, but instead his large frame collapsed on the couch, still angry but visibly shrinking before my eyes.
 Abe reproached me in an angry, but hollow voice.